-Next up … let’s take a look at some botanicals that can be beneficial for fluid retention and varicose veins.
+Next up … let’s take a look at some botanicals that can be beneficial for fluid retention, varicose veins, and skin discoloration on the surface of the skin due to those superficial veins.

 Botanicals are referring to plants, flowers & herbs.
 There are quite a few that are proven to be very powerful in helping fluid retention and swelling: